Privacy Policy

 9.1 Privacy Notices

-• Availability: Privacy notices are provided to individuals at the time of collecting their personal information, detailing the purposes and use of the information.
+• Availability: Privacy notices are provided at the time of collection, describing purpose and use of information.

 9.2 Consent for Sensitive Information